-In economics, land has been traditionally assumed to be a fixed production factor, both in terms of quantity supplied and mobility, as opposed to capital and labor, which are usually considered to be mobile factors.
-Yet, in the last decade, international investors have expressed an unexpected interest in land-related investments, with the demand for land rising abruptly.
-In spite of a fast-growing literature resource analyzing the variety of “spaces
+In economics, land has been traditionally assumed to be a fixed production factor, both in terms of quantity supplied and mobility, as opposed to capital and labor, which are usually considered to be mobile factors, at least to some extent.
+Yet, in the last decade, international investors have expressed an unexpected interest in farmland and in land-related investments, with the demand for land brusquely rising at an unprecedented pace.
+In spite of a fast-growing literature analyzing the variety of “spaces

 ” affected by large-scale land acquisitions (LSLAs), the contemporary process of “commodification